leoguelman/pytestroll/README.md

 Profit Maximizing A/B Testing.

-`pytestroll` implements the methods in the paper "Profit-maximizing a/b tests" by Elea McDonnell Feit and Ron Berman.
+`pytestroll` implements the methods in the paper [Test & Roll: Profit-Maximizing A/B Tests](https://arxiv.org/abs/1811.00457) by Elea McDonnell Feit and Ron Berman.

-Source: Feit, E. M., & Berman, R. (2018).
-Profit-maximizing a/b tests.
-Available at SSRN.

 ## Installation